Liberal Arts Core Mission

 - To develop students' familiarity with and appreciation for the Social Sciences, Natural Sciences, Humanities and Fine Arts;

 - To equip students to develop into mature Christians.

 Transferable Skills and Virtues

 The liberal arts core requirements for the bachelor’s degree are designed to help students develop basic competencies, knowledge and values that are characteristic of maturing, educated Christians.
-In other words, the core classes at the University of Sioux Falls are designed to help each student development both skills and virtues.
+In other words, the core classes at the University of Sioux Falls are designed to help each student develop both skills and virtues.
 The skills developed in the liberal arts core are skills that you will need to get your first job once you graduate from college and will continue to need in order to get your fourth or fifth job.
 In other words, these are skills that are necessary for any job you might have, and they are skills that you can transfer from one job to the next.
 These transferable skills include the following:

 - Reading for comprehension

 - Writing in order to be understood

 - Speaking in order to inform and/or persuade